raunak-garhwal/MCA-II-SEM-Content/JAVA-Lab/readme.md

 4. **Run the Java File**
    - Run your Java program using the **Run Java** button in VS Code (right-click your file and select "Run Java").
    - **Important:** Do **not** use the **Code Runner** (Run Code button) to avoid issues related to dependency handling.

----

-## Notes
-Ensure all dependencies and configurations are correctly set up in your project to prevent connection issues.

----

-Enjoy coding with JDBC in VS Code!